edwinbulter/quote-ruby/README.md

 end
 ```
 - to fix CORS issue when calling the API from the browser:
-  - Add to gemfile: gem 'rack-cors
+  - Add to gemfile: gem 'rack-cors'
   - run in terminal
     ```shell
     bundle install